yjayer/yjayer.github.io/README.md

 ### Set up your GitHub repository

 - [Register for a GitHub account](https://github.com/join)

 - [Fork](https://github.com/CRIStAL-Sigma/cristal-sigma.github.io/fork) the repository

+  This will allow you to interact with [github.com/CRIStAL-Sigma/cristal-sigma.github.io](https://github.com/CRIStAL-Sigma/cristal-sigma.github.io/repository) and [github.com/mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes) repositories (pulling updates, proposing pull requests, etc.) based on the fact that you'll share a common history.
+  Note: [this long history](https://github.com/CRIStAL-Sigma/cristal-sigma.github.io/commits/master) may take some space on your local machine.

 - Rename the repository as `<github-username>.github.io`
   - Go to `Settings/Options/Repository name`
   - Your website's URL will be `https://<github-username>.github.io`

-- Setup GitHub Pages to deploy your site
+- Setup GitHub Pages to deploy your site from the `gh-pages` branch
-  - Go to `Settings/Pages/Source`)
+  - Go to `Settings/Pages/Source`
   - Select the `gh-pages` branch and `/ (root)` folder

 At this point you can check the url `https://<github-username>.github.io`, it should look like [https://cristal-sigma.github.io](https://cristal-sigma.github.io/)